Is it time to hire your first employee?

 Hiring the first employee is considered a milestone for some business owners.
 But before you take this road, there are some important considerations to account for.

 An Inc. article discusses how some entrepreneurs make biased hiring decisions when comparing two different candidates for a position.
-This bias may be based on an initial feeling that the entrepreneur has about a candidate, but it might not lead to selecting the candidate who is the best fit for the job.
+This bias may be based on an initial feeling that the entrepreneur has about a candidate.
+However, it might not lead to the selection of the candidate who is the best fit for the job.

 Instead of hiring based on gut instinct alone, Inc. offers several suggestions to help you make a sound hiring decision.
 By weighing the pros and cons of each candidate, you can more clearly see what one candidate offers that might make them a better choice than the other one.
 If you are faced with many job candidates, try paring them down by process of elimination.
 Remember to gain as much information as possible before making your decision.